 - A driver was not under the influence at all: It's worth mentioning that scientific studies are yet to come up with a definitive measure that can indicate the amount of THC (a marijuana component) in a driver's blood that can cause impairment.
 Thus, a competent lawyer can exploit the anomaly and the fact that chemical tests for marijuana are shaky at best, in order to defend a driver accused of Marijuana DUI in California.

-Thus, while it’s criminal to drive under the influence of marijuana in California, a good Visalia attorney can minimize severity of legal implications if a driver is charged with the offense.
+Thus, while it's criminal to drive under the influence of marijuana in California, a good Visalia attorney can minimize the severity of legal implications if a driver is charged with the offense.

 While many might be unaware of alcohol effects on the human body and its absorption rate over time, most might be shocked to realize that depending upon their body's rate of absorption and other physical and/or clinical factors, it is highly plausible for an individual to have a blood alcohol content/concentration (BAC) of .08% or higher, several hours since their having their last drink.

 If you or someone you know has recently been charged and/or arrested for driving under the influence (DUI) in or around Visalia, California, there are various circumstances surrounding your DUI arrest your attorney might choose to challenge depending upon your best interest.
-After investigating every aspect of your arrest, your California DUI attorney might choose to challenge probable cause, blood alcohol content (BAC) results or perhaps even any of your rights which may have been violated during your arrest and detainment.
+After investigating every aspect of your arrest, your California DUI attorney might choose to challenge probable cause, blood alcohol content (BAC) results, or perhaps even any of your rights that may have been violated during your arrest and detainment.

 Many California DUI defendants forego trial and plead guilty to their charges as a result of their belief in the accuracy and validity of the California DUI breath test result.

-Quite often, human error on the part of the medical professional can quickly render any DUI blood test BAC result inaccurate, unreliable and inadmissible as evidence.
-Improper handling of the sample, collecting or storing the sample in an unsanitary or inadequately sanitized container and perhaps even the allowing of foreign substances to enter into the testing area causing cross-contamination consistently creates issues with the reliability of DUI blood test all throughout California.
+Quite often, human error on the part of the medical professional can quickly render any DUI blood test BAC result inaccurate, unreliable, and inadmissible as evidence.
+Improper handling of the sample, collecting or storing the sample in an unsanitary or inadequately sanitized container, and perhaps even the allowing of foreign substances to enter into the testing area causing cross-contamination consistently creates issues with the reliability of DUI blood test all throughout California.

-It’s a pretty serious offense that can be charged as a misdemeanor or felony.
-The former carries a maximum sentence of one year and a fine -- or both -- if convicted, while the latter carries a max punishment of three years in a state prison.
+It's a pretty serious offense that can be charged as a misdemeanor or felony.
+The former carries a maximum sentence of one year and a fine -- or both -- if convicted, while the latter carries a max punishment of three years in state prison.